MY PAST LIFE

 published by StoneThread Publishing in ebook format was published January 10, 2013.

-anthology is available worldwide through Amazon, Apple, Baker & Taylor,
+anthology is available from Amazon, Apple, Baker & Taylor,

 Diesel, Kobo, Sony and a few others.